wp-plugins/listingpress/readme.txt

 == Installation ==

-1. Upload the entire directory 'ListingPress' to the /wp-content/plugins/ directory so it should look like this -> /wp-content/plugins/ListingPress
+1. Upload the entire directory 'listingpress' to the /wp-content/plugins/ directory so it should look like this -> /wp-content/plugins/listingpress
-2. Ensure that a cache folder exists and is writable by the server -> /wp-content/plugins/ListingPress/cache
+2. Ensure that a cache folder exists and is writable by the server -> /wp-content/plugins/listingpress/cache
 3. Activate the plugin through the 'Plugins' menu in the WordPress Administration.
 4. Enter your registration code under the ListingPress Settings page.